-All auto insurance companies cover their clients based on the assumption that they will practice good driving skills to avoid accidents.
+All auto insurers cover their clients based on the assumption that they will practice good driving skills to avoid accidents.
 An adjuster reviewing your claims history will look for multiple accident claims.
-If you have too many based on the insurance company’s policies, your claim might get denied.
+If you have too many based on the types of policies available, your claim might get denied.

 2: Lapse in Payment

-Failing to pay your premium by the due date could cause you to lose your coverage.
+Failing to pay your premium by the due date could cause you to lose your actual cash value coverage.
 Driving without auto insurance is not only illegal; it can cost you thousands of dollars if your vehicle is totaled in an accident.

 3: Expired Registration

-If your vehicle’s registration is expired or your driver’s license is revoked, a car insurance company will more than likely deny you payment following an accident.
+If your vehicle’s registration is expired or your driver’s license is revoked, an auto insurer will more than likely deny you payment following an accident.
 Car insurance can only be active when both of these items are active and in good standing.

 4: Taking Too Long to File a Claim